Skip to content

 Lord Jesus,

-You who were broken for our healing,
+You were broken for our healing,

-You who were poured out for our redemption—
+poured out for our redemption.

-Strip us of striving,
+Strip us of empty striving.

-Empty us of pride,
+Empty us of stubborn pride.

-Cleanse us from fear,
+Cleanse us from hidden fear.

-And kindle again the holy fire within.
+And rekindle the holy fire within.

-Poured at Your feet,
+pour them out at Your feet,

 We are Yours.

 Break us.
+Fill us.
 Use us.
-Fill us again.

 A Shepherd’s Seal